DanielMarton/Good-Bootstrap/README.md

+# Good-Bootstrap
-# Good-Bootstrap: Simultaneous Confidence Intervals for Large Alphabet Distributions
+A repo for the code of the paper Good-Bootstrap: Simultaneous Confidence Intervals for Large Alphabet Distributions